Singaporean Mandarin Database

 SAMPLE SENTENCE

-Between skiving off at work and staying overtime after work, one can no longer differentiate between time at work and time after work.
+Between skiving off at work and working overtime, one can no longer differentiate between time at work and time after work.
 Is this your life as well?
 (Lianhe Zaobao, 11/7/2019)

 相关资料